panoply/mcsub/readme.md

        </form>
     </div>

-The McSub Subscriber HTML form is vastly different to the standard HTML form that Mailchimp requires from you.
-This approach means you can customise the style of the form to best fit your integration.
+As you can see, the McSub embedded subscribe form is vastly different to the standard HTML form that Mailchimp requires from you.
+The McSub approach enables you to customise the style of the form to best fit your integration.
 As an added bonus McSub will also re-write your form to the Mailchimp defaults as a fallback.

+Some things to note:

+- The from `action` does not require the full list path.
+Simply end your action list path at `/post` and McSub will re-write it upon init.
+- The form does not use `<input type="button">` but instead uses `<button type="submit">`

 > Ensure the **https** protocol is ALWAYS used in the form action